Whiteknight/whiteknight.github.com/drafts/gc_destructors.md

 There are a few options for what to do here.
 The first option is that we throw the exception like normal.
-This means that the loop code with the `MyObject` variables, which is running perfectly fine and has no reason to thrown an exception by itself, is interrupted in mid loop.
+This means that the loop code with the `MyObject` variables, which is running perfectly fine and has no reason to throw an exception by itself, is interrupted in mid loop.
 The backtrace, if we provide one at all, probably points to `MyObject` but with an exception type and exception message indicative of a failed FileHandle closing.
-This means that a snippet of code which is running just fine exits abruptly with an error condition which it did not cause, leading to more than a little bit of confusion and possibly errors if we  try to call cleanup code to clean up things which aren't broken.
-The solution for this, wrapping every single line of code you ever write in exception handlers to catch the various possible exceptions thrown from GC finalizers, is untenable.
+Initial review by the poor developer doing the debugging will show that there are no filehandles trying to close inside this loop and then we get a bug report because a snippet of code which is running just fine exits abruptly with an error condition which it did not cause.
+The solution for this, wrapping every single line of code you ever write in exception handlers to catch the various possible exceptions thrown from GC finalizers, is untenable from a developer perspective.

-A second option is that we somehow disallow things like exceptions from being thrown from Finalizers, because there's no real way to catch them rationally.
+A second option is that we somehow disallow things like exceptions from being thrown from destructors, because there's no real way to catch them rationally.
 This seems reasonable, until we start digging into details.
 How do we disallow these, by technical or cultural means?
 And if we're relying on cultural means (a line in a .html document somewhere that says "don't do that, and we won't